edgedb/edgedb/docs/guides/cheatsheet/repl.rst

 .. tip::

-    This esc+return or Alt-Enter trick is also very useful when your cursor is in the middle of a long query and you want to run it directly without moving the cursor to the end of the query.
+    The Alt-Enter / ESC+Return trick is also very useful when your cursor is in the middle of a long query and you want to run it directly without moving the cursor to the end of the query.

+    macOS terminals allow you to configure the left Option key to act as ESC+, which makes Alt-Enter also work on macOS:

+    * in iTerm: Settings → Profiles → Keys → Let Option key: ESC+
+    * in Terminal.app: Settings → Profiles → Keyboard → Use Option as Meta key

 ----------